Waiting on God Blog #2

 “Moses chose a difficult life.”
 Even after forty years away from the Hebrew people, Moses endured forty years of complaining, false accusations, and rebellion against him.
 “Moses kept ministering to people who everyday annoyed him, simply because God wanted him to do so.
 Moses waited for tomorrow while remaining faithful today pg 46″.
 Larry reminds us that from a worldly perspective Moses would have been better to remain in Egypt and use his position as prince to lightened the load on the slaves.
 Yet he waited on God as God had a greater deliverance in plan!
 The patience and long suffering of Moses is evidence of God’s miraculous work as Moses never truly gave up.
 This is something that’s easy to miss when reading Exodus and Deuteronomy.

 What might God have you to endure in order to serve Him faithfully?
 We too will face disrespect, rebellion, and complaining when trying to lead and serve others.
-Personal experience serving (teacher and minister) reminds me that the people who need love and ministry often resist the most.
+Personal experience serving in ministry and education taught me that the people who need love and ministry often resist the most.

 Third, Moses chose reproach and rebuke; he chose personally humiliating suffering.